Download Itinerary

 There are cafes, restaurants and several interesting old churches.
 We'll follow the main street to eventually come out at the sea with a stunning view of the coast.
 As we continue to walk around the village with the Aegean below, the ancient walls and the ruins of the Venetian fortress are above you.

-Early this evening we ferry the short distance to our next island,* the volcanic island of Milos, perhaps best-known for being the original home of the most famous statue ever created in Classical Greece -- the Venus de Milo.
+Today we ferry to our next island, the volcanic island of Milos, perhaps best-known for being the original home of the most famous statue ever created in Classical Greece -- the Venus de Milo.
 Thanks to its volcanic origin, Milos boasts a magnificently colourful landscape and a coastline that counts more than 40 beaches!
 The strong volcanic eruption that happened in Milos millions of years ago formatted its present landscape with reddish cliffs, soft sandy beaches, and underwater sea caves.
 Standing out for its majestic ambiance, rich history, picturesque fishing villages, amazing food, and indigo bays, Milos island is a timeless Cycladic gem with a personality all its own.

 Overnight on Milos.